Trump and Musk talk about assassination attempt and deportations during glitchy chat on X

 “Please let Elon know we can’t join,” billionaire hedge fund manager Bill Ackman posted.

-Ahead of his conversation, Musk posted on the platform that X was conducting “some system scaling tests” to handle what’s anticipated to be a high volume of participants.
+Ahead of the event, Musk posted on the platform that X was conducting “some system scaling tests” to handle what was anticipated to be a high volume of participants.

 The rocky start was reminiscent of a May 2023 social media conversation between Musk and Florida Gov. Ron DeSantis.
 The Republican governor was using the social media platform as a way to officially announce his presidential bid, a disastrous rollout marred by technical glitches, overloaded by the more than 400,000 people who tried to dial in.